PathanAhmad/VLabsChallengeAssignment/README.md

 ## Future Improvements

 - **Data Persistence**: Currently, data is saved locally in the browser.
 Future improvements could include integration with a backend API for persistent storage.
 - **Improved Mobile Experience**: Although responsive, further UI optimizations for small screens could improve user interactions on mobile.
+But as of right now and given the specific project requirements and the nature of the software itself, the room for improving compatibility for phones/mobile devices is quite small in my humble, inexperienced opinion.
+- **Logo Matching**: If I could find logos that were closer to the design requirement, I could match them as well, but I'm out of time.